 Scaling SATAYO: OSINT Research with Apache Airflow

-In this article, we will see how SATAYO was transformed from a limited single-threaded setup into a scalable platform capable of handling thousends of OSINT tasks each day.
-We’ll explore the architectural challenges faced, the key prerequisites defined for modernization, and how the adoption of Apache Airflow allowed SATAYO to meet the demands of a growing client base while improving performance and maintainability.
+In this article, we’ll see how we transformed SATAYO from a limited, single-threaded setup into a scalable platform capable of handling thousands of OSINT tasks each day.
+We’ll explore the architectural challenges we faced, the key prerequisites defined for modernization, and how the adoption of Apache Airflow allowed SATAYO to meet the demands of a growing client base while improving performance and maintainability.

 Initial Project Architecture